Continuing Education Activity

 Complete Androgen Insensitivity Syndrome (CAIS): CAIS presents as an incidental finding of gonad at the time of inguinal hernia repair or as primary amenorrhea in females.
 It is advisable to obtain a biopsy of the gonad at the time of hernia repair and replace it back either subcutaneously or within the abdomen, while further discussion with the parents about the diagnosis and plans for future management are pending.

-Surgical management in CAIS includes vaginal dilation and rarely vaginoplasty for normal sexual well functioning and well being.
+Surgical management in CAIS includes vaginal dilation and rarely vaginoplasty for normal sexual functioning and well-being.

 In infants assigned as males, medical management includes androgen supplementation at the time of puberty.
 Surgical management includes correction of hypospadias and undescended testes.
-These procedures are preferable during the 2/3 year of life.
+These procedures are preferable during the 2nd to 3rd year of life.
 At the time of puberty, gynecomastia may develop, which should be corrected with reduction mammoplasty to prevent tumorigenesis.
-However, the incidence of breast cancer in men with PAIS.
+However, the incidence of breast cancer in men with PAIS is low.

 Studies have suggested an increased tumor risk of greater than 30% in late adulthood if gonadectomy is not done.
 Boys with genetically confirmed PAIS are likely to have a poorer clinical outcome than those with XY DSD, with normal T synthesis, and without an identifiable AR mutation.